MiloBuwalda/uva-prog-c/30 Problem sets/27 Problem set 1 (semester 2)/20 Problem set.md

 	}

 Notice how gedit adds syntax highlighting (color) as you type.
-Those colors aren’t actually saved inside of the file itself; they’re just added by gedit to make certain syntax stand out.
-Had you not saved the file as `hello.c` from the start, gedit would not know (per the filenames extension) that you’re writing C code, in which case those colors would be absent.
+Those colors aren not actually saved inside of the file itself; they are just added by gedit to make certain syntax stand out.
+Had you not saved the file as `hello.c` from the start, gedit would not know (per the extension) that you are writing C code, in which case those colors would be absent.